trinodb/trino/docs/src/main/sphinx/object-storage/file-system-cache.md

-# Filesystem cache
+# File system cache

-Trino accesses files directly on object storage and remote filesystem storage.
+Trino accesses files directly on object storage and remote file system storage.
 This often involves the transfer of large amounts of data.
 The files are retrieved from HDFS, or any other supported object storage, by multiple workers and processed on these workers.
 Repeated queries with different parameters, or